nils-ohlmeier/intermittent_stats/README.md

 intermittent_stats
 ==================

-Gather statistics from tbpl build failures in bugzilla
+This script gathers statistics of tbpl build failures from bugzilla.mozilla.org for a given bugzilla ticket number.